 One of the most important things you can do to prepare for advocacy meetings is to know who you are meeting with and where that member of Congress stands on the issues important to you and your organization.
-The House and Senate websites can help you identify your representative (House.gov) and senators (Senate.gov).
+The House and Senate websites can help you identify your member of Congress (House.gov) and senators (Senate.gov).